jasonhamilton/hotwing-cli/tutorial.md

+# Overview

 For this tutorial it's assumed that you've already installed HotWing-cli and know how to run the software to generate Gcode from the sample config file.
 I will walk you through how to design and create a wing, then output the Gcode file.

-## Overview of the design

 Here is the wing we'll be designing in this tutorial: